43 daily habits, guaranteed to calm your mind and change your life

 2. Never put clean sheets on your bed straight from the dryer or clothesline

+Ha ha ha, my husband thinks I’m utterly nuts because of this… but it’s actually so, so true .. and works!
 Own at least 2 sets of great sheets.
-(I’m in love with Brooklinen)… And let your sheets rest and relax.
+(I’m totally in love with Brooklinen)… And let your sheets rest and relax.
 Fold them out of the laundry and pop them away in your linen closet to rest.
-Ha ha ha… I know this sounds whacko.
+I know this might sound totally whacko.
 But trust me here.
 “Rested” sheets are so much nicer!

 3. Sort your socks – Don’t judge me